Canon 1Ds Mark III vs Olympus E-M10 III

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.